rolandvs/shimano/README.md

 - Preinstall Microsoft `dotnetfx35.exe` software as this is required.
 You can find this on the Microsoft website.
 - Install the Shimano software `e-tube project`.
 This can be found on the Shimano website.
-- Put the `SM-JC41` junction box in one of the wires from the e-bike system
+- Put the **`SM-JC41`** junction box in one of the wires from the e-bike system
-- Attach the `SM-PCE1` to the USB port
+- Attach the **`SM-PCE1`** to the USB port
 - Attach the special cable to the SM-PCE1 and the other end to the junction box

+*Tested on 13-08-2018 with the above setup and the result was that the setup is not working.
+The setup uses a `Mac`, with `VMWARE` and `Windows 8..10`, to work like a PC.
+Checking some forums revealed that there are more problems using "other" systems than PC's as people claim that the USB implementation of the SM-PCE1 does not comply with the USB standard.*

+**`NOTE:`** So the next step is to find a PC and repeat the above process.

 ## Accessoires